withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### GraphQL data layer

 Gatsby uses GraphQL to retrieve data from your project files.
 Additionally, Gatsby sites typically use several plugins and packages to read the file system, transform Markdown etc.

 Astro uses ESM imports and a top-level await [`Astro.glob()`]() call to import data from your project files.
 GraphQL may be optionally be added to your project, but is not included by default.
-Astro has some external packages and integrations, but many core features are built-in and available from the API.
+Astro also has a wide array of external packages and integrations, but many core features are built-in and available from the API.

-## Key Similarities

-- The syntax of `.astro` files is similar to JSX.
-Writing Astro should feel familiar.

-- Astro is component-based.

-- Astro has built-in support for Markdown, and official integrations for using MDX files and React components.
-Note that in Astro, React files **must** have a `.jsx` or `.tsx` extention.

-- Astro has support for installing NPM packages, including several for React.
-You may be able to keep some or all of your existing React components and dependencies.

 ## Switch to Astro